 0a.
 The Remote UE gets the discovery parameters and ProSe Key management function (PKMF) address from the 5G DDNMF.

 NOTE: The Remote UE may get multiple PKMF addresses for different PLMNs.
-If the Remote UE receives multiple PKMF addresses, it will contact each of PKMFs separately.
+If the Remote UE receives multiple PKMF addresses, it will contact each of the PKMFs separately.
 The remote UE may contact those PKMFs directly or via the PKMF of its home PLMN.

 0b.
 The Remote UE is authorized to receive UE-to-network relay service and gets the discovery security material from the PKMF